-☼ 2 in. x 1 in. aluminum tube creates a strong foundation, keeping the elevator steady even when fully extended; vital to support the weight of the shooter
+\Rightarrow 2 in. x 1 in. aluminum tube creates a strong foundation, keeping the elevator steady even when fully extended

 SHOOTER

 The shooter pivots on an axle connected to the elevator, allowing it to position for a variety of shots.
 Six sets of rolling compliant wheels swiftly launch the note from the shooter.